Menu

 -

-Wrongful Death is challenging to define
+Wrongful Death is Challenging to Define

 What is considered a wrongful death?
 According to the legal system, wrongful death is intentional or negligent behavior resulting in death by another person.
 The wrongful acts inflicted by another person may include but are not limited to assault, vehicle accident, manslaughter, or murder.